-Rice University student group demands 'Black House,' statue demolition
+Rice University student group demands 'Black House,' better ID photos, statue removal

 BSA representatives Milkessa Gaga and Kendall Vining did not immediately respond to Fox News' requests for comment.

-After some Rice students on the Facebook page started questioning whether the demand for a "Black House" amounted to a call for on-campus segregation, the vice president of community engagement at the GSA, Alison Farish, deleted some of the students' objections, according to messages reviewed by Fox News.
+After some Rice students on the GSA Facebook page started questioning whether the demand for a "Black House" amounted to a call for on-campus segregation, the president of the GSA, Alison Farrish, deleted some of the students' objections and then all other comments, according to messages reviewed by Fox News.

-Farish did not respond when asked by Fox News why she had deleted the comments.
+Farrish did not respond when asked by Fox News why she had deleted the comments.
 Eventually, the entire demand list vanished from the Facebook page.

 Allen Porter, a Rice Ph.D. student, told Fox News he was "confused" when commenting was suddenly disabled because "the vast majority of the activity in the comments that I saw was civil discourse among Rice-affiliated persons (graduate students, alumni, etc.).
 Moreover, when commenting was disabled, I believe the only ongoing activity was in my comment thread."